floragunncom/search-guard-docs/index.md

   - Dashboards/Kibana authentication configuration can be changed without having to restart the node.
 - **New administration tool** `sgctl` which shall replace `sgadmin`.  `sgctl` is stateful; that means, you can define connection profiles once and use these later.
 Thus, you don't have to specify all connection configuration on each invocation.
 The interface of `sgctl` is more streamlined and offers you improved configuration validation functionality.
 - Improved way of handling unauthorized indices.
 You no longer have to worry that your wildcard query breaks because it might pick up an index you don't have permissions for.
+- More speed.
+Many components of Search Guard underwent major optimizations.
+Thus, Search Guard FLX can now handle more throughput with a lower CPU footprint.

 ## Download